Best Lavalier Mics of 2019 – Clip-On / Lapel is the Way to Go

 It is really hard to find any major flaws with this one, aside from the fact that it doesn’t really come cheap and it features no glitzy accessories.

 Last but not the least, let’s take a look at the most middle-of-the-road contender here.
 It is still on the affordable side on the market but offers quite a lot for your buck.
 The design may not be the latest cutting edge thing, but it’s still sleek and non-intrusive, so it will fit most outfits.

 It comes with a simple gator clip which holds it firmly in place, while the mic can be covered by a small windscreen in case you’re recording somewhere outside.

 When tested for recording quality, it sure can deliver, even when used as a microphone for an acoustic guitar, which should speak volumes when sound clarity is concerned.
 All the details come out nice and crispy, even with the windscreen on.

 The only major issue here is the fact that the cord is non-detachable and the windscreen tends to become loose over time, so make sure you don’t lose it.

+How to choose the right lapel mic for your use cases?
 Well, it all depends on what you’re after.
 You could go for a wired mic, a mic that will fit right onto your smartphone, or a wireless one that will be much more expensive for obvious reasons.